iseanc/mern-book-search/README.md

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

+- Clone the repository
+- From a terminal, in the top-level directory run `npm run install`
+- To run both client and server simultaneously, run `npm run develop`
+- The client web-page should open automatically in your default browser.

 ## Usage

 Provide instructions and examples for use.
 Include screenshots as needed.